sheenobu/quicklog/README.md

  * stdin - Read 'message' field from standard input
  * tcp - Read 'message' field from TCP input
+ * nats - Read the entire log entry from a nats queue

 ### filters